AbrahamArellano/camel-amq-integrator/README.md

 	Right click on the java class -> Run As -> Java Application

-This will send 10 messages to the queue "instantpayments.ing.beneficiary.payment.request"
+This will send 10 messages to the queue "testclient.payment.request"